 First and foremost, Florence is beautiful.

-Basically a giant hunk of architectural eye-candy, Florence will delight you at every turn with its elegant piazzas and graceful palazzi (literally “palaces,” which can apply to both palatial estates and multiple-storey buildings in town) from Medieval and Renaissance times.
+Basically a giant hunk of architectural eye-candy, Florence will delight you at every turn with its pretty piazzas, elegant porticoes, and graceful palazzi from Medieval and Renaissance times.
+(Palazzi literally means “palaces,” which can apply to both palatial estates and multiple-storey structures such as apartment buildings.)

-NOTE: Florence is quite compact and you can cover the historic center efficiently on foot but the streets are all stone and quite uneven, so if you have small children or if you don’t walk so well or tire easily a private excursion is something to seriously consider.
+NOTE: Florence is quite compact.
+You can cover the historic center efficiently on foot but the streets are stone and quite uneven.
+If you have small children or mobility issues, a private excursion is something to seriously consider.
 More on this at the end of the blog post.
 Or just call us.

 Florence is the birthplace of the Renaissance.

-If you love art and/or history, Florence is the best place to experience it first-hand.
+If you love art or history (or both), Florence is the best place to experience it first-hand.

-The mark of the Medici— the wealthy and powerful banking family that was basically responsible for city’s rise to prominence in the 15th century — is everywhere.
+The mark of the Medici family — the wealthy and powerful bankers that were basically responsible for the city’s rise to prominence in the 15th century — is everywhere.
 Their dedication to humanism and their patronage of fine art shaped an environment in which such genius painters and sculptors as Donatello, Botticelli, and Michelangelo were able to flourish.